 Of course, as a bonus, the adhesive gun grip covered up the “grip zone” writing, as well.

 When applied, the Talon Grips actually improve your gun’s ergonomics, tremendously.
-One thing I love about the Mod.2 is that it fits in my hand like a glove.
-After the Talon Grip was installed, it still fit in my hand like a glove, but was even more comfortable.
+One thing I love about the Mod.2 is that it fit into my hand like a glove.
+After the grip was installed, it still fit in my hand like a glove, but was even more comfortable.

 To make it even sweeter, the issue I was having with my love-handles getting rubbed the wrong way was over.
 I was in gun grip heaven.

 I want you to understand that Talon Grips is not paying me to say any of this stuff for them.
 They’re a great, American-owned company who is out there making people get a grip on their guns, and is better than anything else.